conmaol/maglocunus/AI/LLMs/pai2025/adapting-llms-to-your-use-case.md

 ### Who are the LLM providers?

-Types of LLM provider:
+§1.1.
+There are four main kinds of LLM provider:
+- companies providing proprietary LLMs
+- companies providing open-source LLMs
+- self-organising open source collectives and community research organisations (non-profits)
+- academia and government.

-- companies providing proprietary LLMs, either via API endpoints (LLM-as-a-service), or in partnership with a cloud provider (Amazon Bedrock and SageMaker JumpStart, Google’s Vertex AI, Microsoft’s Azure OpenAI):
+§1.2.
+Some companies provide proprietary LLMs via API endpoints (LLM-as-a-service), and/or in partnership with a cloud provider (Amazon Bedrock and SageMaker JumpStart, Google’s Vertex AI, Microsoft’s Azure OpenAI).
+Some examples are:
   - OpenAI – GPT-2, GPT-3, GPT-3.5, GPT-4
   - Google – Gemini
   - Anthropic – Claude, Claude-2